Kotlin/kotlinx.serialization/docs/builtin-classes.md

 <!--- TEST -->

 > Serialization of objects is format specific.
 Other formats may represent objects differently,
-> e.g. using their fully-qualified names.
+> e.g. using their fully qualified names.

 ### Duration